 Adam is a member of the Nassau County Bar Association.
 He has also lectured frequently before the Suffolk County Bar Association.
 Adam has been a featured lecturer at a number of CLE programs on topics ranging from corporate governance, executive compensation, securities matters as well as intellectual property and software licensing issues.
 Adam has written a number of articles, which have been published in the firm’s Corporate and Securities Update, including The Not-So-Quiet Period: How Statements During the Registration Period Can Halt an Initial Public Offering.

-In addition, Adam has been actively involved with Child Abuse Prevention Services, a Roslyn-based not-for-profit organization, helping to direct their planning and fundraising efforts on behalf of Long Island’s at-risk children.
+In addition, Adam has been actively involved with Child Abuse Prevention Services, a Roslyn-based not-for-profit organization, as well as the American Heart Association, having chaired their annual Long Island Heart Ball Gala.
+Adam also serves on the Board Supervisory Committee of Bethpage Federal Credit Union.

 Back to Directory